miguelfdezc/fullstack-assignment/README.md

 databases and can design "future-proof" (if that even exists) solutions.

 Therefore we will evaluate the assignment having the following things in mind:
-- Home assignment completition: Whether you completed all tasks and how you prioritized time.
+- Home assignment completion: Whether you completed all tasks and how you prioritized time.
-- Code versioning: We are not too picky regarding Git, but do appreciate feature branchs and a clean repo history that could help us understand how you approached this assignment.
+- Code versioning: We are not too picky regarding Git, but do appreciate feature branches and a clean repo history that could help us understand how you approached this assignment.
 - Task-specific implementation details:
   - Currency endpoints implementation.
 We would appreciate it if you took into account the following